Duhyadi/Olotillo-genetic-diversity/figure_1_2_maps/meta/README.md

 - **race:** Maize race classification based on morphological and ethnobotanical characteristics (e.g., *Olotillo*, *Mix*).

 - **type:** classification describing the population's origin type.
 Typical values: "local" (restricted to a single locality, Ocozocuatla) and "regional" (municipalities surrounding Ocozocuatla).

+## **olotillo_weather.csv**

+This dataset contains environmental, climatic, and phenotypic descriptors associated with populations of the *Olotillo* maize race in Mexico.
+Variables include geographic location (``state``, ``municipality``, ``locality``, ``altitude``), mean annual climatic conditions (``precipitation`` and ``temperature``), kernel colour categories, and quantitative ear traits (``number of kernel`` rows``, and ``average ear length``).
+Environmental variables are also summarized into categorical classes of altitude, temperature, and precipitation.
+Variable names are shown in Spanish (original), with English definitions.

+- **raza:** maize race associated with the observation.
+In this dataset, all records correspond to maíz raza *Olotillo*.

+- **estado:** mexican state where the population or observation is located.

+- **municipio:** municipality corresponding to the geographic location of the observation.

+- **localidad:** locality or community name associated with the record.

+- **altitud:** elevation of the locality above sea level.
+Unit: meters (m a.s.l.).

+- **precipitación:** mean annual precipitation at the locality.
+Unit: millimeters per year (mm/year).

+-**temperatura:** mean annual temperature of the locality.Unit: degrees Celsius (°C).

+-**color_grano:** Kernel color categories reported for the population.
+Values may include one or multiple color descriptors (e.g., white, blue, yellow), or may be unavailable.

+hileras_mazorca (hileras de la mazorca)

+Average number of kernel rows per ear observed in the population.

+longitud_promedio (longitud promedio)

+Average ear length measured for the population.
+Unit: centimeters (cm).

+cat_altitud (categoría de altitud)

+Categorical classification of altitude based on elevation ranges (e.g., bajas, medias, altas).

+cat_temperatura (categoría de temperatura)

+Categorical classification of temperature regime (e.g., semi-caliente, templado, frío).

+cat_precipitacion (categoría de precipitación)

+Categorical classification of precipitation regime (e.g., muy abundantes, abundantes, moderadas).